Adult social care

 March 2022: Bringing reablement to life - our reablement team

-As part of the social care future we seek, we all want to live in a place we call home with the people and things we love, doing the things that matter to us.
+As part of the social care future we seek, we all want to live in a place we call home.
+We want to be with the people and things we love, doing the things that matter to us.

-We’re really proud of our reablement team for supporting people to start doing the things they love again and continue living in their own homes.
+We’re really proud of our reablement team.
+They are supporting people to start doing the things they love again and continue living in their own homes.

 For people who don’t know, we work with people who have been unwell or in hospital and need some extra help to keep living independently with confidence.
 The support we offer builds on someone’s strengths and is tailored to meet their personal needs.

-You may have seen one of our practitioners telling Barnsley Spotlight why she is proud to care, and we want to thank our team for everything they do to help people get back to doing the things that matter most to them.
+You may have seen one of our staff telling Barnsley Spotlight why she is proud to care.
+We want to thank our team for everything they do to help people get back to doing the things that matter most to them.

-We’ve been working with a local animation company to help tell the story of our reablement service, how our teams work together and how we can support you.
+We’ve been working with a local animation company to help tell the story of our reablement service.
+We aim to show how our teams work together and how we can support you.

 For these animations, we spoke to our friendly teams to hear how they help people recover and regain their independence.
 We also heard the story of how reablement has helped improve the life of someone in Barnsley, which you can watch below.

-For more information, visit our reablement webpage – and keep an eye out for the animations on Barnsley Council’s social media channels.
+For more details, visit our reablement webpage – and keep an eye out for the animations on Barnsley Council’s social media channels.

 May 2022: Our adult social care webpages have a new look - Karen Houghton

 Our priority in adult social care is to help people access all the care and support they need, at the right time and in the right place.
-As part of the social care future we seek, we want you to tell us what’s important to you so we can work with you to find local groups and services that will help you achieve your goals.
+As part of the social care future we seek, we want you to tell us what’s important to you.
+That way we can work with you to find local groups and services that will help you achieve your goals.

 I’m incredibly proud of the range of support and advice we have been able to highlight through our new look front door.
-If you’re looking to increase your independence and continue living safely in your own home, we have lots of great information about getting help early in your local area through Live Well Barnsley.
+If you’re looking to increase your independence and continue living safely in your own home, we have lots of great advice.
+You can find out about getting help early through Live Well Barnsley.

-If you can’t find what you need in your community, you can read more about how we can help with your care needs on our reablement webpage.
-We also have dedicated tiles detailing the support and advice we can offer if you need help with your mental health, if you’re a carer in our borough or if you have disabilities or sensory impairments.
+If you can’t find what you need in your community, you can read more about how we can help with your care needs on reablement.
+We also have dedicated tiles detailing the support and advice we can offer.
+If you need help with your mental health, if you’re a carer in our borough or if you have disabilities or sensory impairments.

-Finally, we believe that everyone in Barnsley has the right to feel safe, which is why you can get advice on what to do if you’re worried about someone directly from our front page.
+Finally, we believe that everyone in Barnsley has the right to feel safe.
+This is why you can get advice on what to do if you’re worried about someone directly from our front page.

 Have a look through our new webpages today and find out how we can help you!

-Last year, we launched Proud to Care, our campaign to help tell the story of working in care in our borough and promote rewarding career opportunities in the area.
+Last year, we launched Proud to Care.
+This is our campaign to help tell the story of working in care in our borough and promote rewarding career options in the area.

-With such varied roles available in adult social care, you’ll be amazed at the opportunities Barnsley has to offer, both working for the council or one of our many partners.
+With such varied roles available in adult social care, you’ll be amazed at the options Barnsley has to offer.

 Last month, we came together with our friends at the NHS to host our first ever virtual recruitment fair for Barnsley’s health and care jobs.
 This unique day-long event was fully interactive, giving local people the chance to have their questions answered by our borough’s health and care workers.

-It was great to see organisations taking the opportunity to give people practical advice to get a job in the area and to hear our borough’s care workers telling their stories.
+It was great to see companies taking the chance to give people practical advice to get a job in the area.
+Also to hear our borough’s care workers telling their stories.

-We’re proud that these rewarding roles offer lots of options for progressing your career, something we feel we were able to show with the variety of jobs people could easily explore from the comfort of their homes.
+We’re proud that these rewarding roles offer lots of options for progressing your career.
+This is something we feel we were able to show with the variety of jobs people could easily explore from the comfort of their homes.

 As a first for our health and care jobs, we’re committed to learning and improving from this experience to help people find a perfect role for them.
 We’re currently planning our next virtual recruitment fair for later this year – keep an eye on our channels for more information.